linuxdeepin/deepin-manual/manual-assets/professional/deepin-music/en_US/index.md

 ### Remove Music from Playlist

 1. Select a playlist from **Playlists**, and select the music you want to remove from it.
-2. Right-click, and select **Remove from playlist** to remove the music from the playlist.
+2. Right-click and select **Remove from playlist** to remove the music from the playlist.

 ![0|remove](jpg/removefromlist.png)